 To play a recording, first navigate to the Search Screen using the [Menu] key and search for it.
 Section 9 Searching explains searching in detail.

 Once you have located the recording:

 Playing a Recording

-1. Use the [▲] and [▼] keys to position the screen cursor on the recording that you wish to play.
+- 1. Use the [▲] and [▼] keys to position the screen cursor on the recording that you wish to play. - 2.
+Press the [▶], or the [Select], key to start playing.